 Brokers getting in on the act

 There is now talk of brokers wanting to change their stance on cryptocurrencies and actually offer a wallet service.
 This means that with some brokers you can both trade bitcoin as a CFD, whilst also owning the underlying product.

 Whilst this is not operational yet, many brokers are looking into the idea of opening and actively trading cryptocurrencies. eToro is a broker who has been talking about this, and it looks like they will have this rolled out either this year or next.

 For the moment you can only buy cryptocurrencies as a CFD through eToro, but watch this space.

-- Trade Ripple and other Crypto Pairs
+- Buy Ripple & other Crypto Pairs

-- Fully Regulated Entity
+- Regulated Entity

 So, if you’re looking for quick, easy, and pretty damn safe (though, admittedly not quite as safe as the other options if executed properly), storage for your Ripple (XRP) tokens then one of the many exchange-based wallets could be the best option, especially if you’re planning on doing a lot of buying and selling (‘day trading’).

 However, if you choose to buy Ripple in big quantities then one of the other options would probably be better suited to your needs.
 In this case, the best thing to do would be to keep the bulk of your XRP tokens away in a cold wallet (hardware or paper) and then a smaller amount to trade with, in a hot wallet (possibly exchanged based; ideally on the exchange that you do your trading on).
 Remember the wallet and bank analogy from before?
 Just like that.